Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

 Quansight engineers have implemented several new kernels for matrix multiplication involving sparse and dense arguments.
 These implementations, available in PyTorch 2.1, offer a significant performance improvement over those available in previous versions of PyTorch.
-In addition, they have the unique property that they are implemented using `triton`, however they are not the product of `torch.compile`.

 In this post, we will discuss the results of this work and how it can be used.